m417z/ntdoc/descriptions/kuser_shared_data.md

     // 🡑SystemTime reached 🡗TimeZoneBiasEffectiveEnd, so the new range has to be established).
     // 🡗TimeZoneBiasEffectiveEnd updated together with 🡗TimeZoneBiasEffectiveStart.
 It's set to either the next DST
     // line or to (end of year + 🡑TimeZoneBias), whichever is earlier.
-    // Adjustable – within a certain ammount – by clients with SeTimeZone privilege, together with 🡑TimeZoneBias.
+    // Adjustable – within a certain amount – by clients with SeTimeZone privilege, together with 🡑TimeZoneBias.
     LARGE_INTEGER TimeZoneBiasEffectiveStart;       // 3C8 ◷👋
     LARGE_INTEGER TimeZoneBiasEffectiveEnd;         // 3D0 ◷👋